 Degrees in marketing or related subjects aren't usually necessary, as employers tend to favour particular skills, attributes and any relevant work experience that you have.
 Graduates who've studied courses that require creativity and excellent communication skills often find that they fit these roles, although digital skills are a must.

 However, if you do hold a degree in digital marketing, advertising, PR, media, journalism, communications or event management, this demonstrates interest in the industry, and may prove to be advantageous, as well as aiding career progression.

 See marketing courses to discover ways to get your own marketing skills up to scratch.

 Alternatively, you could explore what's involved in a marketing apprenticeship.

 As technology becomes more sophisticated, companies are investing in new ways - for instance, video and virtual reality - to better understand and communicate with clients.

-Offline marketing methods such as radio and print advertising are still used alongside digital technology.
-However, with an increased number of channels available, modern developments such as social media and mobile devices allow for cheaper and more effective means of delivering brand and product messages to audiences.
+Offline marketing methods such as radio and print advertising are still used but social media and mobile devices are cheaper and often more effective ways of delivering brand and product messages to audiences.

 A range of skills are welcomed within the marketing industry.
 Journalistic skills are highly regarded and the Chartered Institute of Marketing (CIM) reports an emerging desire to integrate marketing with PR.
 As analytics has never been more important for understanding consumer behaviour, with databases being used to better understand segments of the market and move towards direct marketing, graduates with numerical and analytical skills are in high demand.